Burnham Overy Staithe circular walk, near Brancaster, Norfolk

-Wander through Burnham Overy-Staithe and enjoy beautiful sights of the North Norfolk coast and its wildlife.
-There is the opportunity to visit Burnham Overy Town and see the National Trust Tower Mill.
+Wander through Burnham Overy-Staithe, and enjoy beautiful sights of the North Norfolk coast and its wildlife.
+There is the opportunity to visit Burnham Overy Town, Burnham Overy’s Church of St. Clement with it's Norman tower, and see the National Trust's Tower Mill.

 Burnham Overy Staithe lies on the North Norfolk coast between Holkham and Burnham Norton.
 'Staithe' is an Old English word meaning 'landing place', and 'overy' meaning 'over the water'.
 The original settlement was Burnham Overy Town which lies a mile or so inland and was once a busy port situated on the navigable River Burn.
 Burnham Overy Staithe has really only been in existence since WW2.
 From the harbour, there is the opportunity to catch a boat trip to Scolt Head Island National Nature Reserve.
 Like many of the North Norfolk rivers, the River Burn has since silted and declined.

 The Hero Bar and Restaurant.